camunda/camunda-docs-manual/content/reference/rest/external-task/put-priority.md

 ---

-Set the priority of an existing external task.
+Sets the priority of an existing external task by id.
 The default value of a priority is 0.

 # Method